 Stock index futures bounced back on Wednesday after five days of losses on the S&P 500 that brought the benchmark index down more than 4 percent.

-Tuesday marked the largest daily percentage decline on the S&P in four months, and investors will evaluate if the slide is an opportunity to get back in the market for those who missed the boat in the first quarter.
+Tuesday marked the largest daily percentage decline on the S&P in four months, and investors will evaluate if the slide presents an opportunity for those who missed the market gains in the first three months of the year.

 After a 12 percent gain on the S&P in the first quarter, this recent pullback should provide an entry opportunity for those underweight in stocks, said Andre Bakhos, director of market analytics at Lek Securities in New York.

-Earnings season started with a bang after aluminum producer Alcoa Inc
+Earnings season started on a high note Tuesday a day after aluminum producer and Dow component Alcoa Inc

 Bearish analysts see more declines ahead as a result of an overextended market that has lost its footing as the euro zone debt crisis resurfaces and U.S. economic indicators soften.